k-roy/COMPASS/README.md

   * Comparison of Multiple Programs for Accurate Splice Site discovery (COMPASS) core program
   * Adjustment of ambiguous junctions to most likely splice sites based on species-specific splice signals

-### c) add_exonic_intronic_sequence.py:
+### c) analyze_exonic_and_intronic_sequence.py:
-  * Adjustment of ambiguous junctions to most likely splice sites based on species-specific splice signals
+  * Extracts sequences surrounding the detected splice sites, and selects the most likely branchpoint based on location and similarity to the consensus branchpoint sequence.

 ### d) create_splice_site_bed.py
-  * Writes a bed file from the obtained splice sites
+  * Writes a bed file from the obtained splice sites for extracting total read depth from the unspliced bam files.

 ### e) add_unspliced_read_counts_to_junctions.py
+ * Modifies the junction table created in (b) with the unspliced read counts for each junction to enable calculating splicing efficiency (SE).

 ## 3) COMPASS_combine_junction_tables_from_multiple_samples.py
   * This script performs alternative splice junction calling and junction quality filtering.